 Part 1: It’s all about the market

 - The CE marking directives exist to create a single market.
-Harmonisation of safety requirements is how this is generally achieved, although this is not the sole reason that the directives exist.
-Increasingly the requirements and new directives have been focusing on the environment as well as safety.
+This is generally achieved by harmonisation of safety requirements, although this is not the sole reason that the directives exist.
+Increasingly, the requirements and new directives have been focusing on the environment as well as safety.

 - All EEA states are committed to implementing the same rules.